Let It Ride (Shed Seven album): Singles

 It spawned four UK hit singles for the band with "Chasing Rainbows", "She Left Me on Friday", "The Heroes" and "Devil in Your Shoes (Walking All Over)" all placing in the Top 40 of the Singles Chart.
 "She Left Me on Friday" was the most successful of the four, peaking at number 11 on 14 March 1998.

 Track listing

 All tracks written by Witter/Paul Banks.

 UK version

 Track 10 is an alternate mix to the single version originally released in 1996, reworked by Stephen Street.

-Japanese version
+Other versions

-The Japanese album release, along with a different album cover, featured a different running order with 2 additional bonus tracks, "Slinky Love Theme" and "Happy Now", which were to be found as b-sides on the UK single releases of "The Heroes" and "Devil in Your Shoes (Walking All Over)", respectively.
+The Japanese album release, along with a unique album cover, featured a different running order with two additional bonus tracks, "Slinky Love Theme" and "Happy Now", which were to be found as b-sides on the UK single releases of "The Heroes" and "Devil in Your Shoes (Walking All Over)", respectively.